chadcooper/vivian/README.md

 OR...

 `iPhone_5_2014-08-06_6-07-18-PM.jpg`

+OR...

+in the case of DSLR (Nikon in my case), add in the photo number from the original camera filename (usually something such as `DSC_1234`) to deal with burst shots that have the exact same timestamp:

+`CAMERA_MODEL_<photo_number>_YYYY-MM-DD-hour-min-sec-AM/PM.jpg`

 For video files, it get the video creation time from the atom header and renames the file to: